 Needless to say, it didn't work.
-The poor-quality ethanol couldn't be sold on the international market.
-Instead of pushing for higher standards, the Zimbabwean government passed a law requiring all domestic fuel to be blended 5 percent with Green Fuel ethanol, a low enough percentage to be used in normal cars.
+The ethanol failed to sell on the international market.
+The Zimbabwean government has since passed a law requiring all domestic fuel to be blended 5 percent with Green Fuel ethanol, a low enough percentage to be used in normal cars.
 Since then, the requirement has risen to 15 percent.

 The government hasn't just benefitted from the abuses committed by Green Fuel; it has actively participated in them.